Camera 0 ¦ 1 ¦ 2 ¦ 3 ¦ 4 ¦ 5 ¦ 6 ¦ 7 ¦ 8 ¦ 9 ¦ 10 ¦ 11 ¦ 12 ¦ 13 ¦ 14 ¦ 15 ¦

 A virtual window into our balcony…

-Click the camera image or its number to open the camera page…
+Click the camera number to open the camera page; you can also select it from a list of our cameras.

 We are also testing a live stream on our Falco tinnunculus brunensis YouTube channel.
 See also YouTube live.

 The story so far: Kestrels have been nesting on our balcony regularly since 2007.
-The male of the kestrel pair, which spends the winter on our balcony, has been living with us since November 2019.
+The male of the kestrel pair has been living with us since November 2019.
 With the previous female (she lived with us from July 2018 to January 2022), they brought out 6 young in 2020 and 4 young in 2021.
-With the current Mrs Kestrel, who appeared here on February 12, 2022, then 4 young ones last year.
+With the current Mrs Kestrel, who appeared here on February 12, 2022, then 4 young ones in 2022, 6 ones in 2023 and in 2024.

 When the kestrels are not present, you can see also other birds: tits, nuthatches (regular winter visitors in small mixed troops), sparrows… and also pigeons, whose presence is a permanent source of conflicts with kestrels.